denten-books/plain-text/2-device.md

 In the aftermath of World War II, Moreno expanded the first edition of his book to consider the ultimate automaton, the atomic bomb.
 "Mankind has been awakened from a dream," he writes.
 The atomic bomb gives humanity a glimpse of its common enemy.
-Technology, for Moreno, does not determine the present situation.
 A mindless agent in possession of detached human volition, it competes with living actors for survival.
-Once in motion, the war machine and the book alike continue to do their bidding blindly.
-Such structures persist to shape the social and the mental worlds to come.
+Once in motion, robots---books and bombs---continue to do their bidding blindly.
+They survive and continue to shape the social and the mental worlds to come.
 Moreno explains:

-> Many of the domesticated robots are blessed with the attribute of becoming labor-saving devices, which has, however the unpleasant consequence that they at time reduce the need for creating, promoting with leisure also inertia.
+> Many of the domesticated robots are blessed with the attribute of becoming labor-saving devices, which has, however the unpleasant consequence that they at times reduce the need for creating, promoting with leisure also inertia.
 [...]
 Many of the robots have also the attribute in common of being able to affect human beings or other "targets at a distance," a book, a radio or a television sender can entertain or teach at a distance, like a gun, a rocket